Dispatch Priming

 • Examine real-world dispatch priming incidents

-• Examine the bias and heuristics that lead to priming
+• Examine the positive and negative aspects of bias and heuristics

 • Learn about the science of decision-making & the psychology of communication